 The PA-5280, the latest addition to the PA-5200 Series appliances, prevents threats and safely enables applications in mobile network environments and large enterprise data centers.
 The PA-5280 offers security at throughput speeds of up to 68 Gbps and session capacity of up to 64 million.

 Panorama™ management 8.1 includes new features that provide even greater efficiency for teams managing physical and virtual appliances running PAN-OS.
 Using variables in templates, you can now leverage common configurations across many devices while substituting device-specific values in place of IP addresses, IP ranges, FQDNs and more.

 With device health monitoring, Panorama provides a deployment-wide view into the health and status of your next-generation firewalls.
 Trending of critical system resources up to 90 days helps you identify gradual changes in your environment.
 Proactive monitoring automatically creates alerts when substantial changes occur in the utilization of critical device resources, ensuring you’re the first to know.
 And new M-600 and M-200 appliances deliver high-performance management.

 PAN-OS 8.1 enables you to deploy Panorama on public clouds.
 Its distributed architecture allows you to scale Panorama using the concept of modes, namely Panorama, Management Only or Log Collector.
 The choice of on-premise, private and public cloud environments provides maximum deployment flexibility.
-You can also use Panorama in conjunction with Palo Alto Networks® Logging Service.
+You can also use Panorama in conjunction with Palo Alto Networks® Cortex Data Lake.